farm-ng/amiga-dev-kit/website/docs/concepts/filter_service/README.md

 :::tip TIP
-For a comprehensive understanding of the list of variables available in the filter state messages, make sure to check its [protobuff definition](https://github.com/farm-ng/farm-ng-amiga/blob/main-v2/protos/farm_ng/filter/filter.proto).
+For a comprehensive understanding of the list of variables available in the filter state messages, make sure to check its [protobuf definition](https://github.com/farm-ng/farm-ng-amiga/blob/main-v2/protos/farm_ng/filter/filter.proto).
 :::

 ## Features